araaish/araaish.github.io/_posts/2020-7-16-winning-giveaways-with-twitterbot.md

 ### Conclusion

-This iteration of my twitterbot did not accomplish the ultimate goal: winning a Ferrari and the briefcase from Pulp Fiction.
+This iteration of my twitterbot was not truly successful.
 However, this twitterbot was a good proof of concept for automated mass entry in giveaways.
 I also learned a lot about automation, API's and scripting from this project.

-I already have ideas to improve the bot, and in the future I may try exploiting online giveaways on other platforms like Gleam.io or Instagram.

 #### Ethical Questions

 It is a fair argument to make that taking advantage of such contests is unfair and takes away from other people's chance of winning.
-But until I actually win valuable prizes, I won't think about how to balance the scales.
+A project that starts to achieve real results is fun, but it should take fairness into consideration.

 #### Check out my code [here](https://github.com/araaish/twitterbot)